Obamacare tax credit upheld by court. How much can you get?

 Who's Obamacare tax credit-worthy?
 HHS data indicate that nearly 80 percent of the approximately 2.2 million who have signed up for health coverage via all the marketplaces qualify for subsidies.

-The tax credit is available to individuals with annual incomes of up to $45,960; to two-person families earning up to $78,120; and to families of four with incomes of up to $94,200.
+For 2019, the maximum tax credit is available to individuals with annual incomes of up to $48,560; to four-person families earning up to $100,400; and to large families of eight or more with incomes of up to $169,520.

 When you buy coverage on an exchange, your tax credit amount will be estimated and you can choose to have that amount advanced, in full or part, to the insurance company you selected.